GiulioRossetti/ndlib/docs/reference/models/epidemics/SEIS_ct.rst

 SEIS assumes that if, during a generic iteration, a susceptible node comes into contact with an infected one, it becomes infected after an exposition period with probability beta, than it can switch back to susceptible with probability lambda (the only transition allowed are S→E→I→S).

-This implementation assumes discrete time dynamics for the E->I  and I->S transitions.
+This implementation assumes continuous time dynamics for the E->I  and I->S transitions.

 --------
 Statuses